xendarboh/docker-OSVR/README.md

 Dockerized OSVR
 ===============

+This produces a docker image with the following installed:
+* all OSVR dependencies as described in the [OSVR Linux Build Instructions](https://github.com/OSVR/OSVR-Docs/blob/master/Getting-Started/Installing/Linux-Build-Instructions.md)
+* jsoncpp
+* libfunctionality
+* OSVR-Core

+## Note
+OpenGL is provided by nvidia, change the Dockerfile to match your system.

 ## Installation
 1. edit Dockerfile
    * set \_NVIDIA\_VERSION to match the nvidia binary version of the host OS